 Mrs. Melissa Roddewig

 I am originally from Missouri and grew up in a small town called Cuba.
 I am married to Daryl, who works as a border patrol agent.
 I have two daughters.
-Gillian is a senior at Northern Arizona University, and Olivia is a freshman at Arizona State University.
+Gillian is a graduate of Northern Arizona University, and Olivia is a sophomore at Arizona State University.
 I also have a dog named, Tyler.

 Defining Moment in Education